lochanalmr/lemoneye/README.md

 ## setup (if you have the prerequisites)
 1. download the code, extract the zip file, and click on lemoneye.pyw to run the file.

+## other
+you can replace the startup and app_tone audio files with wav files. just make sure that the startup tone is not too long and that the app_tone is not longer than 30 seconds maximum. this script can be used to repetitively play any music, but the audio files should be wav files, and the files should be renamed to startup.wav, and app_tone.wav.